jaysylvester/citizen/README.md

 citizen relies on a simple model-view-controller convention.
 The article pattern mentioned above might use the following structure:

     app/
-      patterns/
       controllers/
+        routes/
           article.js
       models/
         article.js
       views/
-          article/       // Directory name matches the controller name article.hbs  // Default view name matches the controller name edit.hbs     // Secondary view, which must be called explicitly
+        article.html  // The default view file name should match the controller name

-At least one controller is required for a given URL, and a controller's default view directory and default view file must share its name.
-Additional views should reside in this same directory.
+At least one route controller is required for a given URL, and a route controller's default view file must share its name.

+All views for a given route controller can exist in the `app/views/` directory, or they can be placed in a directory whose name matches that of the controller for cleaner organization:

+    app/
+      controllers/
+        routes/
+          article.js
+      models/
+        data.js
+      views/
+        article/
+          article.html  // The default view
+          edit.html     // Alternate article views
+          delete.html

 More on views in the [Views section](#views).

 Models and views are optional and don't necessarily need to be associated with a particular controller.
-If your controller doesn't need a model, you don't need to create one.
-If your controller is going to pass its output to another controller for further processing and final rendering, you don't need to include a matching view.
-(See the [controller handoff directive](#controller-handoff).)
+If your route controller is going to pass its output to another controller for further processing and final rendering, you don't need to include a matching view.
+(See the [controller next() directive](#controller-handoff).)

-### Controllers
+### Route Controllers

-A citizen controller is just a Node module.
+A citizen route controller is just a Node module.
 Each controller requires at least one public  method to serve as an action for the requested route.
 The default action should be named `handler()`, which is called by citizen when no action is specified in the URL.

-    // article controller

-    module.exports = {
-      handler: handler
-    }

-    // Default action
+    // Default route controller action

-    async function handler(params, context) {
+    export const handler = async (params, request, response, context) => {

       // Do some stuff